Mathematics (MATH)

 Pre-requisites: a grade ≥C in MATH 114 or equivalent course or a satisfactory score on the mathematics placement assessment (MPA).

-This course includes modeling, rates of change and structure of functions; especially polynomial, rational, logarithmic and exponential.
-Problem solving, use of graphing tools and abstract reasoning are emphasized throughout the course.
+Includes modeling, rates of change, and structure of functions; especially polynomial, rational, logarithmic, and exponential.
+Problem solving, use of graphing tools, and abstract reasoning are emphasized.

 MATH 142.
 PRECALCULUS MATH II.
 5 Credits.